raveendran-tharuveen/raveendran-tharuveen/README.md

 # Tharuveen Raveendran
 Hey there!! 👋

-My name is Tharuveen Raveendran and I am a third year Computer Engineering student at York University
+My name is Tharuveen Raveendran and I am a fourth year Computer Engineering student at York University

 Teaching Assistant at Kumon Inc.